mueller-seb/amandus/README.md

 for residuals and matrices.
 In addition, it has a lot of example applications.
 You can find more information in [the documentation generated with doxygen](http://www.mathsim.eu/~gkanscha/amandus/).

+## Structure of Amandus

+Amandus consists of two parts: first, there is a framework for implementing finite element discretizations based on the deal.II finite element library.
+This framework is established in the class templates `AmandusApplication` and `AmandusUMFPACK`, as well as a few files with driver functions like `apps.h`.
+The application classes contain all functions for building matrices, computing right hand sides and residuals, or writing results in various output formats.
+They also contain all the data needed for this except the data vectors describing solutions and residuals.
+These are set up in the driver functions, since they differ between different numerical algorithms like linear solvers, Newton-like schemes and time stepping methods.

+The second part of Amandus is a long list of subdirectories with specific applications.
+These contain typically several header files with local integrators and `.cc` files which can be compiled to obtain an executable program.
+This file structure mirrors the structure of code written in Amandus.
+The application classes of Amandus provide the technical intermediate layer implementing a generic finite element program.
+What is left to the user is:

+1. Writing local integrators, which describe the action of a differential operator in weak form on cell or face level.
+These are inherited from `AmandusIntegrator` and provide functions to integrate on cells as well as boundary and interior faces.
+   These objects incorporate the 'physics' of a problem.
+2. Writing a file which contains a `main()` function and sets up the environment like creating a mesh, choosing the right drivers and choosing the numerical method for solving the problem.

+We recommend looking at the subdirectories `laplace` or `stokes` to get a first idea of this structure.

+# Installing, using, and improving Amandus

 ## Getting started